Go1 · 2024

 V2

-V2 was built across four milestones, each targeted at a gap the Beta had surfaced.
-The upskilling filter came first — letting admins toggle between compliance and upskilling learning, with upskilling as the default, so the skills list finally reflected the growth culture they were trying to build.
+V2 was built across four milestones, some of which targeted gaps the Beta had surfaced.
+The upskilling filter came first, allowing admins to toggle between compliance and upskilling learning, with upskilling as the default, so the skills list finally reflected the growth culture they were trying to build.
 Longer timeframes followed, introducing quarterly views that matched the cadence of real L&D campaigns.
 A skill detail view then gave admins the ability to click into any skill and see the content driving it, the learners developing it, and top-rated industry content they could curate directly into their library.
-The final milestone widened the lens further still — surfacing emerging skills trending across an organisation's industry, giving admins a reason to return to Insights regularly rather than only when checking a specific program.
+The final milestone widened the lens further by surfacing emerging skills trending across an organisation's industry, giving admins a reason to return to Insights regularly rather than only when checking a specific program.

 Skills insights V2 and beyond

-A parallel workstream tackled Content Insights — an area that was effectively starting from zero.
-What existed previously was a basic count of thumbs up and thumbs down responses for each piece of content: a blunt instrument that told admins very little about whether their learning was actually working.
-The goal was to build something genuinely useful in its place.
+A parallel workstream tackled Content Insights, an area that was effectively starting from zero, or worse than zero as a matter of fact.
+Since the previous content insights page had been retired ahead of its replacement, leaving admins without a feature they'd relied on.
+What existed before that was a basic count of thumbs up and thumbs down responses for each piece of content: a blunt instrument that told admins very little about whether their learning was actually working.
+The goal was to build something genuinely useful in its place, and to do it quickly.

 “The thing I miss most is basic information like viewing statistics of our courses and the written feedback of users on what they liked or disliked.”